klee/klee.github.io/docs/options.md

     - **0** (default): to log all queries
     - **&lt;0**: a negative value specifies that only queries that timed out should be logged.
 The timeout value is specified via the `--max-solver-time` option.
     - **&gt;0**: only queries that took more that **TIME** milliseconds should be logged.

+## Entry Point

+To change the entry point you can use the option `-entry-point=FUNCTION_NAME`, where **FUNCTION_NAME** is the name of the function to use as the entry point for execution.